GitTejas/Capstone/README.md

 ## Relationships

-Many-to-Many (A user can rent multiple movies, and a movie can be rented by multiple users):
+Many-to-Many:

 user ⇔ movie through rental.
+(A user can rent multiple movies, and a movie can be rented by multiple users)

 user ⇔ movie through review.
+(A user can review/rate multiple movies, and a movie can be reviewed/rated by multiple users)

-One-to-Many (A movie can have multiple rentals, and a movie can have multiple reviews):
+One-to-Many:

-movie → rental
+movie → rental (A movie can have multiple rentals)

-movie → rating
+movie → rating (A movie can have multiple reviews)

 user → rental (A user can have multiple rentals)